 AP Royal Oak 15202ST retail: ~$22,000 · Secondary: $38,000–55,000+

 PSG's midfield engine Vitinha and the Portuguese duo he forms with João Neves have not had their watch collections documented to the same extent as Dembélé.
-Bradley Barcola, PSG's top Ligue 1 scorer this season with 11 goals, is 23 years old and part of a new generation of players whose off-pitch style is increasingly under the spotlight — but we have no verified sightings to report.
+Bradley Barcola — who went close to a late winner in normal time — is 23 and part of a new generation of players whose off-pitch style is increasingly under the spotlight, but we have no verified watch sightings to report.

 ARSENAL